MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 ::: moniker range="sc-dpm-2019"
 ## Faster backups with Tiered storage using SSDs

+DPM 2016 introduced Modern Backup Storage, improving storage utilization and performance.
+MBS uses ReFS as underlying file system.
+MBS is designed to make use of hybrid storage such as tiered storage.

+To achieve the scale and performance claimed by MBS, we recommend using a small percentage (2% of overall storage) of flash storage (SSD) with DPM 2019 as a tiered volume in combination with DPM HDD storage.

 > [!NOTE]
 > Ensure the tiered storage volume is configured with state storage device (SSD).